wmo-im/iwxxm/CONTRIBUTING.md

 ## Reporting IWXXM Issues
 Issues should first be raised on the cbs-tt-avxml@wmo.int email list.
 Prior discussions and issues can be found and searched through https://groups.google.com/a/wmo.int/forum/#!categories/cbs-tt-avxml.
-Once the issue has been discussed with IWXXM developers and confirmed, a formal issue can be created on the [GitHub issues](https://github.com/wmo-im/iwxxm/issues) page.
+Once the issue has been discussed with IWXXM developers and confirmed, a formal issue will be created by the IWXXM developers on the [GitHub issues](https://github.com/wmo-im/iwxxm/issues) page.

 ## Providing IWXXM Changes and Bug Fixes
 Before making or committing any changes, perform the one-time [initial Git configuration](#initial-git-configuration).